Yodo1Games/MAS-Documents/questions-android.md

 ## What platform architectures are supported?

 MAS supports various platform architectures.
-Please configure your game's architecture in the project under the label "defaultConfig" in the "build.gradle" file as required by the app.
+Please configure your game's architecture in the project under the label `defaultConfig` in the `build.gradle` file as required by the app.
 Avoid exceptions caused by using unnecessary platform architectures.

 Example: